turingschool/curriculum/source/projects/blogger.markdown

 * `app/controllers/articles_controller.rb` : The controller file itself
 * `app/views/articles` : The directory to contain the controller's view templates
 * `test/controllers/articles_controller_test.rb` : The controller's unit tests file
-* `app/helpers/articles_helper.rb` : A helper file to assist with the views (discussed later)
+* `app/helpers/articles_helper.rb` : A helper file to assist with the views
 * `test/helpers/articles_helper_test.rb` : The helper's unit test file
 * `app/assets/javascripts/articles.js.coffee` : A CoffeeScript file for this controller
 * `app/assets/stylesheets/articles.css.scss` : An SCSS stylesheet for this controller

-Let's open up the controller file, `app/controllers/articles_controller.rb`.
+Open up the controller file, `app/controllers/articles_controller.rb`.
 You'll see that this is basically a blank class, beginning with the `class` keyword and ending with the `end` keyword.
 Any code we add to the controller must go _between_ these two lines.

 ### Defining the Index Action

 The first feature we want to add is an "index" page.
-This is what the app will send back when a user requests `http://localhost:3000/articles/` -- following the RESTful conventions, this should be a list of the articles.
+This is what the app will send back when a user requests [http://localhost:3000/articles](http://localhost:3000/articles) -- following the RESTful conventions, this should be a list of the articles.
 So when the router sees this request come in, it tries to call the `index` action inside `articles_controller`.

-Let's first try it out by entering `http://localhost:3000/articles/` into your web browser.
+First try it out by going to [http://localhost:3000/articles](http://localhost:3000/articles) into your web browser.
 You should get an error message that looks like this:

 ```plain
 Unknown action